mehwishjbe/rating-component/README.md

 - `index.html`: The main HTML file for the result summary page.
 - `style.css`: The CSS stylesheet for styling the page.
+- `main.js/`: This directory contains the JavaScript file, main.js, which contains the code responsible for handling user interactions, like rating submissions and displaying the thank you message.
 - `images/`: A directory containing image assets used in the project.

 ## Usage